Bregor/spbruby-deploy-notes/README.md

 and install gems locally for that user.
 This way it should be possible to have several applications depending on different gems versions and they should not conflict  (in theory, tough I have not tested it yet).
     # gem in sqlite3-ruby mysql pg thin rails  --no-ri --no-rdoc

+Well, we can remove them with you the next chapter about the bundler ;)

 ## NGINX and Phusion Passenger
     # apt-get install -y libpcre3 libpcre3-dev libperl-dev libxml2-dev libxml2 libxslt-dev